Did you know that drug driving carries the same penalties as drink driving.

 - you have certain levels of illegal drugs in your blood (even if they haven’t affected your driving)

-Legal drugs are prescription or over-the-counter medicines.
+Legal drugs are prescription or over-the-counter medicines that can have side effects.
 If you’re taking them and not sure if you should drive, talk to your doctor, pharmacist or healthcare professional.

 The police can stop you and make you do a ‘field impairment assessment’ if they think you’re on drugs.
 This is a series of tests such as asking you to walk in a straight line.
 They can also use a roadside drug kit to screen for cannabis and cocaine.